Saturday is parkrun day

 The next stop was in the department of Landes.
 We reached it by driving down the most empty motorway ever.
 The A65 runs 150km from Langon in Gironde down to Pau.
 Our chosen stopping point was the services at Aire-sur-l’Adour.
-This was nice enough and an easy place to find a cache, however we must make a point of realising that the French always stop for lunch between 12:30 and 2pm, so if you go to a service station that has a restaurant during those times on a summer Saturday you are going to find a lot of people.
+This was nice enough and an easy place to find a cache.
+However we must make a point of realising that the French always stop for lunch between 12:30 and 2pm.
+If you go to a service station that has a restaurant during those times on a summer Saturday you are going to find a lot of people.
 On the third lap of the car park we got lucky and found a space.
-We didn’t want a lot of lunch, as we’d had breakfast a couple of hours previously, but it was nice to get cold drinks and some crisps and sit out on the grass.
+We didn’t want a lot of lunch, as we’d had breakfast a couple of hours previously.
+It was nice to get cold drinks and some crisps and sit out on the grass though.

 Aire-sur-l’Adour is on the eastern edge of Landes, close to the border with Gers, so it seemed a waste not to drive 5km over the border and grab a single cache there.
 I chose one in Barcelonne-du-Gers that is sited at an old prison.
-It was a lovely spot, and we got to look a little more closely at it than we might have liked, given that I couldn’t find the cache.
+It was a lovely spot.
+We got to look a little more closely at it than we might have liked.
+OK, so I couldn’t find the cache.
 Kas found it eventually, in a place I’d apparently discounted 10 minutes earlier.

 Moving swiftly onwards, we finished off the A65 and switched to the A64, heading east in the direction of Tarbes.
 We made a quick stop for a cache at a no-service rest area in Pyrénées-Atlantiques and then when we got off the motorway at Tarbes we were in Hautes-Pyrénées I’d planned another stop.
 That was a quick dash from a rather dodgy pull-off at the roadside.